-In 2014, the suicide rate for males was more than two-and-a-half times that for females.
+In 2015, the suicide rate for males was more than two-and-a-half times that for females.

-- While suicide rates are strongly related to deprivation level, this difference or inequality has decreased between 2001-05 and 2010-14.
+- While suicide rates are strongly related to deprivation level, this difference or inequality has decreased between 2001-05 and 2011-15.

 Note: In 2011, NRS changed their coding rules for certain causes of death.
 Some deaths previously coded under 'mental and behavioural disorders' are now classed as 'self-poisoning of undetermined intent' and consequently are classified as suicides.

+Current data on suicide in Scotland is available on the Data pages.
 To navigate between pages in this section, use the Suicide part at the bottom of the left-hand menu bar.

-The next major update, adding suicides registered in 2015, is due in August 2016.
+The next major update, adding suicides registered in 2016, is due in August 2017.